zegamer/ThatOldMovieGuy/README.md

 The code is **open source** under MIT Licence.
 Check licence file in the repository.

-For further questions, you can reach at m.v.konda@student.utwente.nl
+For further questions, you can reach at mak17593@outlook.com

 [frontend.py]: #
 [Download]: <https://www.python.org/downloads/>